 Julia Kane Studios

-Originally identified as a gifted artist in school, I continue to enjoy inspiring workshops and open studios given by many leading artists.
-I embrace the different styles of watercolour, vibrancy of acrylics and mixed media and contemporary poured resins plus a new experience in fused glass and painting with glass paste.
+Originally identified as a gifted artist in school, Julia continues to enjoy inspiring workshops and open studios given by many leading artists.
+She embraces the different styles of watercolour, vibrancy of acrylics and mixed media as well as contemporary poured resins.
+Julia is embracing a new experience in fused glass and painting with glass paste.

 Having lived and traveled all over the world, Lorraine’s artistic influence came from places she had seen and the art education she received from noted artists.
 She now calls Niagara-on-the-Lake home where she teaches art and participates in art associations.
 Her work is currently represented by ArtSpace 106 Gallery.